+The most important security step to take is to ensure the Journyx server is only accessed through secure HTTPS encrypted channels.
 In general we recommend running the Journyx web server exclusively on your intranet (internal corporate network).
 Off-site or external users who need to access your Journyx site over the public intranet should use a secure encrypted VPN (virtual private network) solution to first connect to your intranet, and from that access the Journyx site.
-If you choose to configure Journyx so that it's directly accessible from the public Internet, we strongly recommend using SSL security (see below) and locking down the application server as much as possible.
+We strongly recommend using TLS / SSL security (see below) and locking down the application server as much as possible.

-In particular, make sure that only the public web server port (usually 80, or 443 for https/SSL) responds to connections from the public Internet.
+In particular, make sure that only the secure public web server port (443 for https/SSL) responds to connections from the public Internet.
 Your firewall solution should be configured to block all other requests.
 In particular the other TCP based services that Journyx depends on, such as the internal PostgreSQL database, and memcached, should not be allowed by the firewall to accept connections from the outside.